 - ProSe UE ID of UE-R (i.e. layer-2 identifier of UE-R).

 - A list of "Target User Info" parameters corresponding to the target user(s) of interest (in this case it is the user of UE-2).
 The latter have been gathered during Group Member Discovery in step 2.
+To support Layer-2 communication via the stateful UE-to-UE Relay, the “Target User Info” also includes the Layer-2 identifier of the target user’s UE.

 5. Based on the information received in the previous step, UE-1 decides to establish a one-to-one communication link with UE-R and engage in communication with UE-2 via UE-R, as described in clause 6.11.3.2.

-6.11.3.2 Communication via UE-to-UE Relay
+6.11.3.2 Communication via the stateful UE-to-UE Relay